How to Shave Safely with Acne-Prone Skin: Causes of Razor Irritation and How to Prevent It

 Foam (Shaving Cream)

-- Thick and cushiony
+- Thick and protective

 - Helps reduce direct blade contact

-- Makes it harder to see your skin clearly
+- Makes it harder to see your skin

 Gel